AyushmanTripathy/notes/cs/java/syntax.md

 ## String

-- java has no operator overloading
+- Java has no operator overloading
 - exception is `+` for strings

-# Operators
+## Operators

 - relational operators donot work for boolean
 - increment operator cannot be chained or applied to constants